vkaplarevic/covid-scale-per-number-of-tests/README.md

 ./prepare-for-country.sh NLD
 ```

-This will generate number matplotlib style window with the 3 graphs:
+This will generate matplotlib style window with the 3 graphs:
 1. Number cases per day based on the current data
 2. Number of tests per day
 3. Scaled graph of number of cases